-value stream mapping
+Value stream mapping

 A lean production tool to visually understand the flow of materials from supplier to customer that includes the current process and flow as well as the value-added and non-value-added time of all the process steps.
-Used to lead to reduction of waste, decrease flow time, and make the process flow more efficient and effective.
+It is used to help reduce waste, decrease flow time, and make the process flow more efficient and effective.